 Kevin Pelphrey has a special perspective on autism.
 He has two children with the condition, a 13-year-old daughter, Frances, and a 9-year-old son, Lowell.
 He’s also devoted his scientific career to studying autism.
-He is now the director of the Autism and Neurodevelopmental Disorders Institute at George Washington University, in Washington, D.C., and he has published more than 50 papers on the topic.
+He is now a Harrison-Wood Jefferson Scholars Foundation professor at the University of Virginia, and he has published more than 50 papers on the topic.
 “I love what I do because it’s directly relevant to my family,” says Pelphrey.
 “I’m doing things that directly impact my kids.”

 As a young neuroscientist, Pelphrey wasn’t planning to focus his career on autism.
 “Frankly, it seemed too complex a disorder to go after,” he says.
 But in 2007, Frances, then age 3, got an autism diagnosis.
 “I jumped back in,” he says.

 Frances and Lowell are very different, which has given Pelphrey first-hand insight into autism’s diversity.
 Like many girls with the condition, Frances doesn’t fit the typical picture of autism.
 She had physical delays, as well as difficulties with language and emotion regulation.
 But she was incredibly socially motivated, Pelphrey says.
 “Frances loves social interaction.
 She’s just not always good at it.”